mattcieslak/hbcd-docs/docs/measures/physicalhealth.md

 **Full Name**: 2-item Food Insecurity
 **Acronym/Brief Name**: USDA short form
 **Construct**: Food Insecurity

 Food Insecurity, based on two items assessing the availability of food, is a screening measure used across many populations indicating risk of food insecurity in the last 12 months.
 Each question uses the same response options.
+This measure was modified slightly for HBCD to use gender-neutral terms (children aare referred to as “the child” in place of gendered pronouns) as well as inclusion of "Don't know" as a response option to survey questions.
+Researchers should be aware that the validated measure uses Yes/No answers and does not account for missing data.

 <details>
 <summary>Implementation & Data Collection Details</summary>